ls-alexander-muehlbauer/minimal-readme/README.md

 Describe which linting tool you are using and how to install it.

 #### How to run tests
-Desscribe how tests can be run.
+Describe how tests can be run.
 Do not forget to add instructions if a specific setup is required.

 ## Architecture & Documentation